 What is the Best Time of Year to Visit Italy?

 The absolute best time to visit Italy is definitely the shoulder seasons of April – May and September – October.
 This allows you to see everything in comfortable weather, but to avoid the extreme crowds (And heat!
 And prices!) of the summer.
-If you plan to swim, aim for September – October, so that the water has had all summer to get warm.
+If you plan to swim, aim for September – early October, so that the water has had all summer to get warm.

 That being said, I’ve traveled to Italy in the middle of August and still had a wonderful time.
 So if July and August are the only time you have available, you’ll still have a great trip.
 Just come mentally prepared for the crowds.